Port of Esbjerg: History

 Esbjerg was established in 1868 as a replacement for the harbour in Altona, which had previously been Denmark's most important North Sea port but came under German control after the Second Schleswig War in 1864.
 The harbour was officially opened in 1874.
 The same year, it benefited from Esbjerg's rail connection to Fredericia on the east coast of Jutland.
 The initial development of the harbour was completed in 1874.
 It quickly became a hub for exporting agricultural goods to England, especially butter and bacon.
 Thanks to the harbour's shipping facilities, by the end of the 19th century, livestock production in the surrounding region increased significantly.
 From the beginning of the 20th century, Esbjerg attracted fishermen from across the country, particularly for fishing plaice.
 Located some 25 km, Blåvand Lighthouse has served traffic from the Port of Esbjerg since its construction in 1900.

 The Port of Esbjerg was administered by the State until 2000 when it became privately controlled under Esbjerg Municipality.
 Today it is one of the four largest ports in Denmark enjoying a central position in the region's infrastructure.
 In addition to container and passenger traffic, it has attracted fish-processing activities and marine repair work as well as a wide variety of supporting services.

 Passenger ferries

 DFDS formerly operated an overnight ferry to Harwich in the south of England, taking about 12 hours.
 The service ended on 29 September 2014 after 140 years.
 Over the years since there has been several rumors of a restart of passenger transport, but by September 2021 no new ferry service has been opened.

 There were also ferry connections between Esbjerg and Newcastle but these have been discontinued.
-Over the past few years (written 2014), the number of passengers using the port per annum has averaged 1.8 million.
+In the years leading up to 2014, the number of passengers using the port per annum averaged 1.8 million.